Anti-abortion forces rally for "heartbeat bill" in Ohio

 The bill, which passed the Ohio House in June, has not yet been assigned a committee in the Ohio Senate, which starts its fall session Tuesday.

 If enacted, the law would be a direct challenge to the U.S. Supreme Court's 1973 Roe v.
-Wade ruling, which upheld a woman's right to an abortion until the fetus is viable outside the womb, usually at 22 to 24 weeks.
+Wade ruling, which upheld a woman's right to an abortion until the fetus is viable outside the womb, usually at 22-24 weeks.
 A heartbeat can be detected at about six weeks.

 The Ohio House voted 54-43 for the ban, along party lines, with most Republicans voting in favor.
 The Senate also is dominated by Republicans, but passage is not certain.